enzodipasquale/player-template/README.md

   ]
   ```
   In this snapshot, `state[0]["player-id-A"]["player-id-B"]` summarizes the penalty with A shooting and B keeping: A shot right (`2`), B dived left (`0`), and `outcome` is `true` (goal scored).
-- `turnId`, `registrationPhase`, `gamePhase`: metadata describing where the match is.
+- `turnId`: the current turn number (metadata describing where the match is).

 Store or inspect this data to drive smarter strategies.

 ## 5. Building the action payload

 Your `strategy(state)` function must return a dictionary with two maps, one for shooting and one for keeping.
-For exampleif the server identifies you as `"player-A"` and you face opponents `"player-B"` and `"player-C"`, one admissible return value is
+For example, if the server identifies you as `"player-A"` and you face opponents `"player-B"` and `"player-C"`, one admissible return value is

 ```json
 {